CharlieNestor/statistical_analysis_candlestick_patterns/README.md

 ## Future Work

 This repository is part of an ongoing project.
 Future updates will include:

-- Further Statistical analysis of pattern performance
+- Further statistical analysis of pattern performance
 - Comparative analysis across different stocks and different patterns
+- Development of a user-friendly tool/software capable of selecting a stock and running all these tests for different patterns simultaneously

+I'm committed to evolving this project into a comprehensive, easy-to-use solution for candlestick pattern analysis in stock trading.